 Experimental: RSV MAT 120 Group-Mother - Maternal subjects randomized to RSV MAT 120 group received a single dose of RSV MAT (120 µg) vaccine at Day 1, and were followed up until the study end.

-Placebo Comparator: Control Group-Mother - Maternal subjects randomized to the Control Group received a single dose of Placebo at Day 1, and were followed up until the study end.
+Placebo comparator: Control Group-Mother - Maternal subjects randomized to the Control Group received a single dose of Placebo at Day 1, and were followed up until the study end.

-No Intervention: RSV MAT 60 Group-Infant - This group consisted of infants born to mothers (from RSV MAT 60 Group-Mother) who received a single dose of RSV MAT (60 µg) vaccine during pregnancy.
+No intervention: RSV MAT 60 Group-Infant - This group consisted of infants born to mothers (from RSV MAT 60 Group-Mother) who received a single dose of RSV MAT (60 µg) vaccine during pregnancy.

-No Intervention: RSV MAT 120 Group-Infant - This group consisted of infants born to mothers (from RSV MAT 120 Group-Mother) who received a single dose of RSV MAT (120 µg) vaccine during pregnancy.
+No intervention: RSV MAT 120 Group-Infant - This group consisted of infants born to mothers (from RSV MAT 120 Group-Mother) who received a single dose of RSV MAT (120 µg) vaccine during pregnancy.

-No Intervention: Control Group-Infant - This group consisted of infants born to mothers (from Control Group-Mother) who received a single dose of placebo during pregnancy.
+No intervention: Control Group-Infant - This group consisted of infants born to mothers (from Control Group-Mother) who received a single dose of placebo during pregnancy.

-Other interventions: RSV MAT 60 µg
+Treatment: Other: RSV MAT 60 µg

 One single dose of RSV MAT 60 µg vaccine administered intramuscularly in the deltoid region of the non-dominant arm on Day 1.

-Other interventions: RSV MAT 120 µg
+Treatment: Other: RSV MAT 120 µg

 One single dose of RSV MAT 120 µg vaccine administered intramuscularly in the deltoid region of the non-dominant arm on Day 1.